mspnp/aks-baseline-regulated/docs/additional-considerations.md

 ### Customer-managed OS and data disk encryption

-While OS and data disks (and their caches) are already encrypted at rest with Microsoft-managed keys, for additional control over encryption keys you can use customer-managed keys for encyption at rest for both the OS and the data disks in your AKS cluster.
+While OS and data disks (and their caches) are already encrypted at rest with Microsoft-managed keys, for additional control over encryption keys you can use customer-managed keys for encryption at rest for both the OS and the data disks in your AKS cluster.
 This reference implementation doesn't actually use any disks in the cluster, and the OS disk is ephemeral.
 But if you use non-ephemeral OS disks or add data disks, consider using this added security solution.

 Read more about [Bing your own keys (BYOK) with Azure disks](https://docs.microsoft.com/azure/aks/azure-disk-customer-managed-keys).